 Equipping society with the skills needed to promote Mental Wellness, recognize symptoms and signs of Mental illness, connect to a myriad of diverse resources, and engage in self-care activities to build resilience.

 Teaching Mental Health to be 2 household, everyday used words.

 Increasing community outreach and understanding by decreasing the fear and discomfort associated when interacting with co-workers, family members, friends, or any person with mental health issues or addiction.

 Encouraging First person language.

-Example: People live with mental illness; they are not mentally ill.
+Example: People live with mental illness; People are not mentally ill.
 People complete or die by suicide; they do not commit suicide.
 Speaking this way helps decrease the shame and stigma associated with mental health care; it helps increase the amount of individuals willing to seek treatment and care.

-We believe the 8 hour in person Mental Health First Aid course will equip you with the knowledge and skills needed to better prepare you for wellness in life’s journey.
+The 8-hour Mental Health First Aid (in-person) course will equip you with the knowledge and skills needed to better prepare you for wellness in life’s journey.
 Spend a day with us (or two 4 hour days) becoming certified in Mental Health First Aid skills.
 Our class offers interactive group activities, class discussion, exemplary videos and practical role playing exercise to allow practicing of MHFA skills.
 This class is also offered in a 2-hour self taught online class followed by a 5-hour in person training session. $69 - $99 GR

 Words Matter- First Person Language